QuinnAho/Glint3D/docs/GOLDEN_IMAGE_CI.md

 For questions or issues with the golden image system, check:
 1. This documentation
-2. `tools/README.md` for tool-specific help
+2. `tests/golden/tools/` documentation for tool-specific help
 3. CI logs and artifacts for failure analysis
 4. GitHub issues for known problems